 Muscles acting on the scapulothoracic joint

-All the muscles that attach to scapula contribute to its mobility.
+All muscles which attach to scapula contribute to its mobility.
 The external rotation requires active contraction of the descending and transverse parts of the trapezius muscle, which pull the acromion and spine of scapula superomedially.
-Concurrent contraction of the levator scapulae muscle neutralizes the rotation, thus producing the elevation of scapula.
+Concurrent contraction of the levator scapulae muscle neutralizes rotation, thus producing the elevation of the scapula.

-The depression and internal rotation are the passive movements, happening with the relaxation of the trapezius and levator scapulae and consequential drop of the scapula by the force of gravity.
-However, the pectoralis minor and the lowermost fibers of the serratus anterior muscle can actively depress the scapula, while the levator scapulae, rhomboids and pectoralis minor are the active internal rotators.
+Depression and internal rotation are the primary passive movements, happening with the relaxation of the trapezius and levator scapulae and consequential drop of the scapula by the force of gravity.
+However, pectoralis minor and the lowermost fibers of the serratus anterior muscle can actively depress the scapula, while the levator scapulae, rhomboids and pectoralis minor are active internal rotators.

-The protraction happens with the pull of the serratus anterior and pectoralis minor muscles, while the retraction is produced by the horizontal and ascending parts of the trapezius muscle, and rhomboid minor and major muscles.
+Protraction happens with the pull of the serratus anterior and pectoralis minor muscles, while retraction is produced by the horizontal and ascending parts of the trapezius muscle, and rhomboid minor and major muscles.